db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### v2.0.0

+Big update which falls at the same time as What Lies Ahead.
+The most significant update is in the way traces work

+* Traces are now automated.
+When the runner uses the trace card after being traced, the game will then calculate who wins
+* Cards which trace now prepare their post-trace effect.
+Depending on who needs to win for it to fire, it will activate after the runner calculates their base link and compares with the corp's trace.
+* Stats now include the subtitle in the name of the winner, in order to differentiate between identities in the same corp faction.
+* What Lies Ahead added and scripted.

 ### v1.1.18.1

 Fixed issue where succeeding the run would not jack-out immediately on next action, requiring an extra shortcut press